MustafaAhmed03/Mustafa-Ahmed/README.md

 Currently an aspiring software engineer looking for professional experiences; hoping to translate curiosity into algorithms, programs, and projects that help me further understand our world.
 I am also interested in quantitative trading and the intersections it has with software engineering.

-Technologies: Java, HTML, CSS, Javascript, React, C++, PHP, SQL, Python, Node.js
+Technologies: Java, HTML, CSS, Javascript, React.js, C++, PHP, SQL, Python, Node.js

 https://www.linkedin.com/in/mustafa-ahmed-b40a42217/